cisagov/ScubaGoggles/baselines/Google Classroom Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.CLASSROOM.1.2v0.1
 Which classes users in your domain can join SHALL be set to Classes in your domain only.

-- *Rationale:* Joining a class from outside your domain could allow for data to be exfiltrated to entities outside the control of the organization creating a significant security risk.
+- _Rationale:_ Joining a class from outside your domain could allow for data to be exfiltrated to entities outside the control of the organization creating a significant security risk.
-- *Last Modified:* September 27, 2023
+- _Last modified:_ September 27, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)